freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-03.md

 `p` elements are used to create paragraph text on websites.

-Create a `p` element below your `h2` element, and give it the text `Click here to view more cat photos.`.
+Create a `p` element below your `h2` element, and give it the text `Click here to view more cat photos.`

 </section>